F4dhil9ant3ng/map/README.md

 - icons are dinamically selected due to data
 - popup show downloadPDF link
 - draw instrument to determine distances
+- download csv for internal database

 ###ToDo list:

-- Generate a better PDF
+- better PDF
-- convert SqLite to MySql internal data storage
 - insert if/else in overpass turbo query to do not display data already showed by internal db
 - pass protected edit form for internal data
-- download csv for internal database
+- convert draw tool in measurement instruments ( see issues)